Writing Is My Passion

 How important is it to keep a promise, especially when you made that promise to a man you hardly knew, but a man who saved your life and died, and how difficult is it to keep that promise, especially if it stands in the way of your life’s ambition?

 The book is a mainstream fiction, a cross genre of Historical-Adventure-Romance.
-I wish to complete my manuscript by the end of 2020 (perhaps, a too ambitious goal).
+I wish to complete my manuscript of Book 1 by the end of 2021 (perhaps, a too ambitious goal).

-In 2020, I wish to finish my first novel (it’s about time).
-I also wish to write more short stories and flash fictions.
+In 2021, I wish to finish Book 1 of my first novel (it’s about time).
+I also wish to write more short stories and flash fictions, all of which I’m compiling into a book of short stories.
 The key here, I tell myself, is “never give up.”
 Perseverance.
 Keep on writing knowing that the joy of writing is in the writing.

 I don’t know.
 And in not knowing, all I can do is to keep on writing and let the time take its course.